-$\lambda := Nextafter(0.0, 1) = the machine's tiniest positive number.$ has had a significant effect.
+$\lambda := Nextafter(0.0, 1) = the machine's tiniest positive number.$

-$\lambda$ /Littleps = a threshold commonly used to test whether underflow
+\(\lambda \) Littleps = a threshold commonly used to test whether underflow has bad a significant effect.

 At first sight these environmental parameters appear to be defined uniquely for each format, as they are in the proposed IEEE standard.
 However, some machines have different over/underflow thresholds for multiplication and/or division than for addition and/or subtraction.
-Many machines miscalculate 1.0 - Nextafter(1.0, 0) and get Bigeps instead of Littleps; a safer expression is
+Many machines miscalculate 1.0 - Nextafter(1.0, 0) and get Bigsps instead of Littleps, a safer expression is

-Littleps := (0.5 - Nextafter(1.0, 0)) + 0.5.
+$$Littleps := (0.5 - Nextafter(1.0, 0)) + 0.5$$ .